alexcw923/ChatBot-GPT/README.md

 ![image](https://user-images.githubusercontent.com/82024418/207245359-3e834bd4-d2cd-48fb-a17f-de4bab0c967e.png)

 To use this Chatbot, you need an OpenAI account and API key.
-Set up your API key in the environment:
+Set up your API key in the environment by typing the following in terminal:
 ```
 export OPENAI_API_KEY='sk-...'
 ```